CLLB Dispute Resolution Services

 Civil mediation focuses on collaboratively resolving transaction and relationship disputes in a more comfortable yet binding manner.
 Following are several common types of mediation:

-What’s more, unless the situation is resolved amicably, the leftover hostility can affect a business owner’s quality of life — it can be unpleasant to bump up against an unfriendly party on a day-to-day basis.
+What’s more, unless the situation is resolved amicably, the leftover hostility can affect a business owner’s quality of life — it can be unpleasant to engage with an unfriendly party on a day-to-day basis.
 Mediation is an efficient and effective way to resolve business disputes and maintain a sense of community.

-Insurance mediation refers to the process of settling disputes arising from certain types of insurance claims.
-The dispute will be between the insured and the insurer.
+Injury mediation refers to the process of settling disputes arising from accidents resulting in claimed injuries.
+The dispute will typically be between the injured party and the party responsible for their injury claims.

 Mediation can also serve as an efficient alternative to litigation for health, homeowner, life, travel, or pet insurance disputes.
 Keep in mind that an insurance company needs to agree to attend mediation; they cannot be forced.